EshuShango/team-pro-generator/README.md

 ### RoadMap 🧭
- * `Update the UI to be "prettier" and more responsive`
+ * `Updates to the CSS making the UI "prettier" and more responsive`

  * `Create a test for the genHTML file`